jongjam/jongjam/README.md

 - Graduate of Computer & Electrical Engineering Undergrad at the University of Washington Class of 2023.
 - I’m currently working on creating a scalable platform for my future web applications.
-- I’m currently learning more about C++ and React JS.
+- I’m currently learning more automation, web development and flight data analytics.
 - Things I like to do include boxing, yoga, swimming, cooking, fishing, coding, reading, and video games.

 <br>